DSc (Medicine, 2016, UNSW Sydney, Australia)

 PhD (Medicine, 1997, UNSW Sydney, Australia)

-I am an NHMRC Leadership Fellow (L3) and Conjoint Professor of the School of Population Health and St Vincent's Clinical School, UNSW Medicine.
-I also hold appointment as Professor of Predictive Medicine & Director of the Centre for Health Technologies, University of Technology Sydney (UTS), and Adjunct Professor of Epidemiology and Biostatistics, School of Medicine, University of Notre Dame Australia.
-I am an elected Fellow of the Australian Academy of Health and Medical Sciences and elected Fellow of the American Society for Bone and Mineral Research.
-My research group consists of clinicians, postdoc fellows and PhD students in both Australia and Vietnam.
+I am a Leadership Fellow (L3) of the National Health and Medical Research Council, and an Adjunct Professor of the School of Population Health, UNSW Medicine.
+I also hold appointments as a Distinguished Professor of Predictive Medicine & Director of the Centre for Health Technologies at UTS, and Adjunct Professor of Epidemiology and Biostatistics at the School of Medicine, University of Notre Dame Australia.

 I have been appointed as a Visiting Professor at the Khon Kaen University School of Medicine (Thailand), Hanoi Medical University (Vietnam), Ton Duc Thang University (Vietnam), and Tromso University (Norway).
-During the past 15 years, I have conducted more than 20 workshops in research methodology, scientific writing, epidemiology & biostatistics, and evidence based medicine in Thailand and Vietnam.
-My highly popular workshops have attracted and improved research capacity for thousands of doctors, health care professionals, and scientists in Vietnam.
-I have published 12 books in Vietnam, and has received a number of national awards and honors for my work in Vietnam.
+During the past 15 years, I have conducted more than 20 workshops in research methodology, scientific writing, epidemiology & biostatistics, and evidence-based medicine in Thailand and Vietnam.
+My highly popular workshops have attracted and improved the research capacity for thousands of doctors, healthcare professionals, and scientists in Vietnam.
+I have published 12 books in Vietnam, and has received a number of national awards and honours for my work in Vietnam.
 I have established the Bone and Muscle Research Laboratory at the Ton Duc Thang University, Vietnam.
-This lab is conducting large scale clinical and research projects that complement my work in Australia.
+This lab is conducting large-scale clinical and research projects that complement my work in Australia.